These are ten ideas for kids to add their own creative touch to store-bought Father’s Day gifts. A keepsake, but also a useful gift Dad will love.

 And really… does Dad want another tie?
 (Ask him what he really wants or ‘bribe’ him to find out… I have a way to do just that below!)

-The kids and I like to do a mix of homemade something from the kids and a Father’s Day gift that he’ll really want (i.e. that’s from the store).
-As I mentioned last week, I’m excited to be a brand ambassador for JCPenney this year.
-It fits every life, even Dad’s!
+The kids and I like to do a mix of homemade something from the kids and a Father’s Day gift that he’ll really want. (i.e. that’s from the store).

-We decided to make it a little special for Dad by adding some George doodles and drawings inside!
+We decided to make this gift from the kids a little special for Father’s Day.
+By adding some George doodles and drawings inside!

 He took his time filling up every card slot of the wallet and filled up the cash slot as well.

-9 more Father’s Day gifts from kids to fill up with their own creative touch:
+9 more Father’s Day gifts from the store for kids to fill up with their own creative touch:

-- Have the kids record their own personal message to Dad with this Karaoke Machine.
+- Have the kids record their own personal message to Dad with a Karaoke Machine.